smdaa/smdaa.github.io/content/post/fft.md

 This is why frequency-domain analysis is so powerful: complicated time-domain convolution becomes simple multiplication in the frequency domain.

-There is also a computational payoff, diagonalization transforms the convolution $y = Hx$ from a dense matrix-vector product into element-wise multiplication.
+There is also a computational payoff.
+Diagonalization transforms the convolution $y = Hx$ from a dense matrix-vector product into element-wise multiplication.
 In the time domain, computing the convolution directly requires $O(N^2)$ scalar multiplications.
 Using the DFT's eigenproperty, we decompose the operation into three steps:

 1. Transform input to frequency domain: $X[k] = \text{DFT}(x[n])$
 2. Multiply by frequency response: $Y[k] = \lambda_k \cdot X[k]$